brightbytes/sql-cms/README.md

   foreman start
   ```

-  * To run them separately - which I prefer because `thin` provides more-useful logging than `unicorn` does, and I've also had `foreman` wedge my machine to the point that it could only be fixed by a reboot:
+  * To run them separately - which I prefer because `thin` provides more-useful logging than `unicorn`, and I've also had `foreman` wedge my machine to the point that it could only be fixed by a reboot:

   ```
   # Start thin in one terminal tab: